dfinity/examples/motoko/icrc2-swap/README.md

 '
 ```

+Then we can call the `swap` canister's `deposit` method.
+This method will do the
-Then we can perform the deposit to transfer the tokens from our wallet to the swap canister:
+actual ICRC-1 token transfer, to move the tokens from our wallet into the `swap`
+canister, and then update our deposited token balance in the `swap` canister.

 Side Note: The amounts we use here are denoted in "e8s".
 Since out token has 8
 decimal places, we writeout all 8 decimal places.
 So 1.00000000 becomes